 Verifications that were required during the Application processing stage should be applied during the ACR, e.g. ensuring dates are concurrent and extend beyond the present period.
 In the event that actual assessment of additional evidence is required then a ‘mini-review’ shall be performed, adopting the procedures defined for the initial processing of Applications so as to limit time and effort expended whilst ensuring Kantara’s expectations and standards are maintained.
 The Chairman of the ARB has sole authority to seek additional information as appropriate.

-EVALUATION: APPROVED SERVICE
+ASSESSMENT: APPROVED SERVICE

-This clause describes aspects of the Application and evaluation processes that are specific to Kantara-Approved Services.
+This clause describes aspects of the Application and assessment processes that are specific to Kantara-Approved Services.

-Type of Grant Annual
+Type of Grant

 The type of Grant shall be that of a Kantara-Approved Service, denoted by the «type» field in the Grant Id being ‘Approval’ or ‘Component’, as applies to either a Service Component or Full Service Application, respectively.